lingui/js-lingui/website/docs/tutorials/react.md

 Create 'lingui.config.js' file with LinguiJS configuration in root of your project (next to package.json).
 See https://lingui.dev/ref/conf
 ```

-We need here to fix the configuration.
-Create a `lingui.config.js` file:
+We need to create the `lingui.config.js` file:

 ```js title="lingui.config.js"
 /** @type {import('@lingui/conf').LinguiConfig} */